Dining | Surveys | Trains | Programs for Businesses

 Also, do not be pressured into registering by telephone if you have problems doing this through the web.
 You only get 2,000 bonus miles if you do this through an agent.

-SCANA Energy and Delta Airlines SCANA Energy offers Georgia residents one Delta Airlines mile per dollar paid on the natural gas portion of their bill.
-Details here, or call (877) GO SCANA.
+Georgia Natural Gas and Delta Airlines Georgia Natural Gas offers Georgia residents 5,000 bonus Delta Airlines miles for signing up with them, and then one Delta Airlines mile per dollar paid on the natural gas portion of their bill.

-Reliant Energy and American Airlines Reliant Energy offers American Airlines miles for its Reliant Energy Simple Solutions Flex Plan in the TXU Electric Delivery service territory.
+Reliant Energy and American and United Airlines Reliant Energy offers American and United Airlines miles for its Reliant Energy Simple Solutions Flex Plan in the TXU Electric Delivery service territory.
+15,000 miles for enrolling, plus 500 miles every month for 24 months while on this plan.
+I leave it to you to read the details.

-Direct Energy and Continental Airlines Direct Energy offers Continental Airlines miles for its electricity service in the Dallas or Houston areas.
+bounce energy and American Airlines bounce energy offers American Airlines miles for its electricity service in the Dallas - Fort Worth and down into central Texas areas.

-SunPower Affiliate Solar Program and Hawiian Airlines The SunPower Affiliate Solar Program offers 40,000 Hawaiian Airlines miles for the installation of a SunPower Residential System.
-I am unable to determine the location of its affiliates.
-But 40,000 miles will get you a round trip between the mainland and the islands, for example, either on Hawaiiand or American Airlines.
+SunPower Affiliate Solar Program and Hawaiian Airlines SunPower, a seller of solar power systems, offers 75,000 Hawaiian Airlines miles for the installation of a SunPower Residential System.
+I am unable to determine the location of its affiliates, but they do say they are worldwide.
+40,000 miles will get you a round trip between the mainland and the islands, for example.
 Nice bonus to sunny Hawaii for when the sun is not shining on your solar system.
+Offer ends March 31, 2023.
+The previous offer was for 50,000 miles, so this one might revert to that after it expires.

 Gasoline Offers of miles for purchase of gasoline can be found on my Buying Stuff page in the Automobiles section.